gonerick2000-max/sql-data-warehouse-project/README.md

 ---

-## ACKNOWLEDGMENT
+## 🙏 ACKNOWLEDGMENTS
-I would like to thanks to Baraa, a Data Engineer with over 17 years experience, who created a Youtube channel named Data With Baraa, which I used to learn about SQL language and get some knowledge about Data Engeneering.
-Most of the material presented in this project is extracted from the course of the channel.
+I would like to thank Baraa, a Data Engineer with over 17 years experience, who created a Youtube channel called Data With Baraa, which I used to learn SQL and gain foundational knowledge in Data Engeneering.

+Most of the material presented in this project is based on content from his channel.